aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/validations/update-a-validation/_index.md

 linktitle: "Update"
 type: docs
 url: /validations/update/
-keywords: "Update worksheet validation, Excel, Aspose.Cells Cloud, REST API, Spreadsheet, SDK"
+keywords: "Aspose.Cells Cloud, Excel validation update, REST API, worksheet validation, SDK"
-description: "Learn how to update a worksheet validation on an Excel worksheet using the Aspose.Cells Cloud REST API.
-Includes cURL examples and SDK code snippets for multiple programming languages."
+description: "How to update a worksheet validation in an Excel file using the Aspose.Cells Cloud REST API, with cURL examples and SDK code snippets for multiple programming languages."
 weight: 10
 ---